ananyapillai01/Syntecxhub_Password_Manager/README.md

 Important Notes
 * `vault.json` and `salt.key` are excluded from GitHub using `.gitignore`
-* This project is intended for educational and internship purposes
+* This project was developed for educational and cybersecurity internship learning purposes
 * Passwords are stored locally on the user's machine

 Future Improvements